 - Energy

 - Carbon

 - Water

 - Paper

 - Resource Efficiency

-2. Description of concrete actions to implement environmental policies, address environmental risks and respond to environmental incidents.
+- 2. Description of concrete actions to implement environmental policies, address environmental risks and respond to environmental incidents.

-Over the past year, business growth - both organic and through acquisitions - has increased ANZ's environmental footprint.
+Over the past year, ANZ has made considerable progress in reducing the size of our environmental footprint across our operations.
 View our progress against our environment targets and initiatives.